 The open-source version might not guarantee official support but it does give you access to a community of around 300,000 members.

 Their direct customer support is rich in resources and availability.

 Magento does an excellent job of separating itself from the pack in terms of the audience it’s serving.

-Both the pricing, the usability and packages it offers, carve its own place in the marketplace, serving clients with specific needs.
+With the pricing, the usability and packages available, Magento carves its own place in the marketplace, serving clients with specific needs.